-The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed The amount of proceeds from section 108 loan guarantees that will be used during the year to 0 address the priority needs and specific objectives identified in the grantee's strategic plan.
+1. The total amount of program income that will have been received before the start of the next program year and that has not yet been reprogrammed 0 2.
+The amount of proceeds from section 108 loan guarantees that will be used during the year to address the priority needs and specific objectives identified in the grantee's strategic plan.
 0 3.
 The amount of surplus funds from urban renewal settlements 0 4.
 The amount of any grant funds returned to the line of credit for which the planned use has not been included in a prior statement or plan 0 5.
-The amount of income from float-funded activities 0 Total Program Income: 0 Other CDBG Requirements Other CDBG Requirements 1.
-The amount of urgent need activities 0 0
+The amount of income from float-funded activities 0 Total Program Income: 0 Other CDBG Requirements 1.
+The amount of urgent need activities 0 2.
+The estimated percentage of CDBG funds that will be used for activities that benefit persons of low and moderate income.
+Overall Benefit - A consecutive period of one, two or three years may be used to determine that a minimum overall benefit of 70% of CDBG funds is used to benefit persons of low and moderate income.
+Specify the years covered that include this Annual Action Plan.

-HOME Investment Partnership Program (HOME) Reference 24 CFR 91.220(I)(2) A description of other forms of investment being used beyond those identified in Section 92.205 is
+HOME Investment Partnership Program (HOME) Reference 24 CFR 91.220(I)(2)

+1. A description of other forms of investment being used beyond those identified in Section 92.205 is as follo ows: ---------- ------

-1. as follows: The City of Oshkosh does not receive HOME funds.
-2. A description of the guidelines that will be used for resale or recapture of HOME funds when used for homebuyer activities as required in 92.254, is as follows: The City of Oshkosh does not receive HOME funds.
+The City of Oshkosh does not receive HOME funds

+2. A description of the guidelines that will be used for resale or recapture of HOME funds when used for homebuyer activities as required in 92.254, is as follows:

+The City of Oshkosh does not receive HOME funds.

 3. A description of the guidelines for resale or recapture that ensures the affordability of units acquired with HOME funds?
-See 24 CFR 92.254(a)(4) are as follows: The City of Oshkosh does not receive HOME funds.
-4. Plans for using HOME funds to refinance existing debt secured by multifamily housing that is rehabilitated with HOME funds along with a description of the refinancing guidelines required that will be used under 24 CFR 92.206(b), are as follows: The City of Oshkosh does not receive HOME funds.
-No t applicable
+See 24 CFR 92.254(a)(4) are as follows:

+The City of Oshkosh does not receive HOME funds.

+4. Plans for using HOME funds to refinance existing debt secured by multifamily housing that is rehabilitated with HOME funds along with a description of the refinancing guidelines required that will be used under 24 CFR 92.206(b), are as follows:

+The City of Oshkosh does not receive HOME funds.